Refrigerator Bread and Butter Pickles (Quick No-Cook Method)

 Instructions

 Step 1.
-Give your cucumbers a good washing and rinsing, then slice them up in ¼" slices.
+Give your cucumbers a good washing and rinsing, then slice them up into 1/4″ slices.
 I love this crinkle cutting slicer to cut the cucumber; it is very easy to use and makes those beautiful ridges.
-You can also make straight-cut slices too!
-And, if you own a mandoline, by all means, get it out, and use it to cut these cucumbers.
+You can also make straight-cut slices, too!
+And, if you own a mandoline, by all means, get it out and use it to cut these cucumbers.

 Step 2.
-Put the sliced cucumbers in a large bowl and sprinkle the salt over them, stir and then put the bowl in the refrigerator for an hour.
+Put the sliced cucumbers in a large bowl and sprinkle the salt over them.
+Stir, then place the bowl in the refrigerator for an hour.
 This is a necessary step.
-See the FAQs to explain why we need to salt soak the cucumbers.
+Refer to the FAQs to understand why we need to salt soak the cucumbers.

 Step 3.
 After 1 hour, rinse the cucumbers in a colander to remove the salt, then put them back into the bowl.